Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-intro.md

 Now change the extension [by renaming the file] from `.zip` to `.mcpack`.

 When a user double-clicks on the file, it'll be automatically opened by, and imported to, Minecraft for them to use (it'll be located in `.../com.mojang/behavior_packs`).
+Remember: Some experimental features in version 1.17.30 may not work.

 ## The End